Resident234/php.net/pages/www.php.net_function.explode.php.md

 The reason we have two empty strings here is that a boundary is discovered before any data has been collected from the string.
 The boundary splits the string into two parts even though those parts are empty.

-One way to avoid getting back empty parts (if you don&apos;t care for those empty parts) is to use array_filter on the result.
+One way to avoid getting back empty parts (if you don't care for those empty parts) is to use array_filter on the result.